Clark M. Perry

 Clark M. Perry (July 27, 1872 - January 30, 1936) was an American businessman and politician.

+Biography

 Born in Oshkosh, Wisconsin, Perry went to Oshkosh High School.
 He then worked as a decorating contractor.
-In 1921, Perry served in the Wisconsin State Assembly and was a Republican.
+In 1919 and 1921, Perry served in the Wisconsin State Assembly and was a Republican.
 From 1924 t0 1926, Perry served as Wisconsin Prohibition Chief.

 In 1926, Perry pleaded guilty to a charge of liquor conspiracy while serving as Prohibition Chief.
 He was sentenced to 3 years in prison but was released after serving one year.
 Perry died at his home in Milwaukee, Wisconsin after a long illness.